Updated February 5, 2021

 The Tactical Adaptive Innovation Strategy brings three tools to bear which deliver much of the potential return while limiting the volatility.

 - Our Tactical Model with Adaptive Dynamic Momentum

-Before moving on, let's set the stage with explanations of both Market Cycles and Tactical Asset Allocation.
+Before moving on, let's set the stage with brief explanations of both Market Cycles and Tactical Asset Allocation.

-Our backtest results tables are constructed for two full market cycles beginning in January 2000; however the Innovation ETFs used for this strategy were not created until 2014-2015.
+Our standard backtest results tables are constructed for two full market cycles beginning in January 2000; however the Innovation ETFs used for this strategy were not created until 2014-2015.
 The Innovation ETFs are unique and my research has not identified any funds which are suitable for infill of earlier history.

 Tactical Asset Allocation

 Tactical Asset Allocation (TAA) is among the best investment tools available for navigating Full Market Cycles.
 While TAA tends to lag in late bull markets, it offers opportunities for higher Compound Annual Growth Rates and lower Maximum Drawdowns across a full bull/bear market cycle.
 Among the greatest strengths of TAA is its mechanical, rules-based approach, which not only keeps the portfolio attuned with market conditions but reduces the anxiety of managing the portfolio.